Illinois Secretary of State LLC: Everything You Need to Know

 The Articles of Organization must also include all names/addresses of members (and managers if applicable).
 The owners of the LLCs are referred to as members, who generally oversee the daily operations of the LLC.
 However, the members can hire a manager, who will be the ultimate party responsible for decision-making processes and other important business items.
 In most states, the manager can also be a member (owner) of the LLC.

 If you need help forming your Illinois LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.